-Lab Assignment, Week 11:
+Assignment, Week 12:

 This week we will examine the cultural and demographic aspects of advertisements, as well as the text within the advertisement.
 I would like you to choose one advertisement you find on the Internet and analyze its persuasive elements.
 The advertisement must have an image and words.
+This exercise is aimed at having you delve deeper into advertisement analysis.

-1. To begin, create a new page, name it “Week 11 Ad Analysis” and add it to your menu.
+1. To begin, create a new page, name it “Week 12 Ad Analysis” and add it to your menu.

 3. Then, examine the text and/or caption and explain how the text & image work together in the advertisement.
 You should approach your analysis from various perspectives, including personal, historical, technical, ethical, cultural, and critical.

 Your writing should contain an introduction (background information about the ad), main points of your analysis, and a conclusion (how it is effective and how it could improve).
 The questions below should be used to help generate your analysis, but by no means are inclusive.
+I do not expect you to answer all these questions in your analysis.
+I have just included them here to help generate your thoughts when analyzing your chosen advertisement.

 • What is the target demographic?